yochaigal/cairn/wip/2e/factions.md

 > Often **Seneschals** will have personal motivations that differ from the Faction's main **Agenda**, a fact that canny PCs can exploit for their own gain.

+## Example Faction
+- **Academic**: _Royal Cartographer's Guild_
+- **Base**: _Seaside Athenaeum_
+##### Advantages
+- **Apparatus**: A _Map of the Dead_.
+It opens a path to the underworld, and to the secrets of the dead.
+- **Position**: The _Seaside Athenaeum_ is both well-defended and steeped in forbidden secrets.
+- **Renown**: None would dare defy the _Guild_ publicly.
+Their voice carries great weight in the kingdom.
+- **Seneschals**: _Dr.
+Horatia Confi_, first order.
+Discovered the _Map of the Dead_.
+Stats as human (WIL 15).
+- **Agenda**: **Destroy**.
+The _Guild_ has long been at war with the _Holy Order of Yix_ (figuratively and otherwise) for over a century.
+It is time their ignorant sect was brought to its knees. _The Order_ is currently favored by the monarchy, but that could all change.
+  - Hire a skilled party, and lead them to the _Gates of the Underworld_. _Dr.
+Confi_ will lead the expedition.
+  - Travel through the lands of the dead in search of the _Order_'s founder, and force their to reveal an ancient secret.
+  - Reveal the founder's secrets - including their true identity - to the monarchy.
+Tie up any loose ends, including witnesses.
+- **Obstacle**: **Rotten From Within**.
+The _Guild_ has received legitimate intelligence that a well-placed operative moves within their ranks, and is aware of the coming operation.

 ## Faction Rules
 - By default, **Factions** operate independent of the player character's actions.
 If the PCs do nothing, the **Factions** should still act to achieve their aims.
 - Whenever a **Faction** is positioned to advance a **goal** in their **Agenda**, roll a **d12** on the [Faction Actions](#faction-actions) table.